A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-\textbf{Data Preparation.} This study relies on remote sensing satellite imagery as its primary data source, accessed through Google Earth Engine (GEE) \cite{gorelick2017google}, a platform that facilitates the collection, storage, and analysis of large volumes of satellite data \cite{amani2020google}.
-Although satellite imagery is highly effective for EO and land cover analysis \cite{kansakar2016review}, creating a robust satellite image dataset presents challenges, particularly regarding data quality and quantity.
-EO satellites collect data through regular and systematic orbits, but achieving a consistent number of high-quality observations over time is difficult due to issues such as cloud cover and shadows, which can degrade the imagery quality.
+This study relies on remote sensing satellite imagery as its primary data source, accessed through Google Earth Engine (GEE) \cite{gorelick2017google}, a platform that facilitates the collection, storage, and analysis of large volumes of satellite data \cite{amani2020google}.
+Earth observation (EO) satellites collect data through regular and systematic orbits \cite{kansakar2016review}, but achieving a consistent number of high-quality observations over time is difficult due to issues such as cloud cover and shadows, which can degrade the imagery quality.
+Figure~\ref{fig:dataflow} illustrates the data flow in our research, outlining all the datasets used in this study.